k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/13_migrate_commands.md

 ## migratef Command

-The migratef command enables the migration of a selective list of instances using a function.
+The migratef command enables the migration of a selective list of instances using a function to define the name under which they will be saved .

 <table width="900pxl">
 <tbody>